-This article is quite personal, so it is in the category my blog.
-I am not one to address these issues on the website, but at the request of many friends I have to write my experience with Jehovah's Witnesses in Japan.
+This article is quite personal, so it's in the my blog category.
+I am not one to address these issues on the website, but at the request of many friends I have to write down my experience with Jehovah's Witnesses in Japan.

 One of the main reasons why I like Japan is because Japanese people strive to be humble, honest, polite and respectful, and even without any biblical beliefs they strive to follow a moral standard.
 A country where people value knowledge, avoid swear words and slang of sexual connotation and think more about others than about yourself.

 If you don't already know, I am one of Jehovah's Witnesses and I take Bible principles seriously.
 And even though Japan is a country with 90% of Buddhist and Shinto people, we are much better treated than by some Christians in Brazil.
 The only thing I ask for is respect!
 Because you may not know it yet, but Jehovah's Witnesses are also Christians.